nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 **users / adduser**
 -------------------

-Create a new user on the ownCloud server.
+Create a new user on the Nextcloud server.
 Authentication is done by sending a basic HTTP authentication header.

 **Syntax: ocs/v1.php/cloud/users**